Fair Without Leveling Down: A New Intersectional Fairness Definition: Introduction

-To capture this intersectional fairness, several frameworks have been proposed~\cite{DBLP:conf/icml/KearnsNRW18,DBLP:conf/icml/Hebert-JohnsonK18}, with the most commonly used being the Differential Fairness (DF) framework~\cite{DBLP:conf/icde/FouldsIKP20}.
-Intuitively, DF is the log-ratio of the best-performing group to the worst-performing group for a given performance measure, such as the False Positive Rate (FPR).
-In this work, we argue that due to its strictly egalitarian nature by just taking into account the relative performance between the groups, the DF metric does not capture the complete picture.
-For instance, a trivial way to minimize DF is by harming the best-off group without improving the worst-off group.
-This phenomenon where the way a mechanism achieves fairness by harming the groups involved is called \textit{Leveling Down}~\cite{DBLP:journals/corr/abs-2302-02404,DBLP:conf/cvpr/ZietlowLBKLS022}.
+To capture these effects in the context of machine learning, several intersectional fairness measures have been proposed~\cite{DBLP:conf/icml/KearnsNRW18,DBLP:conf/icml/Hebert-JohnsonK18,DBLP:conf/icde/FouldsIKP20}.
+Amongst them the most commonly used~\citep{DBLP:conf/naacl/LalorYSFA22,zhao2022scaling,DBLP:conf/emnlp/SubramanianHBCF21} is Differential Fairness ($\DF$)~\cite{DBLP:conf/icde/FouldsIKP20}, which is the log-ratio of the best-performing group to the worst-performing group for a given performance measure (such as the True Positive Rate).
+While $\DF$ has many desirable properties, in this work we emphasize that $\DF$ implements a ``strictly egalitarian'' view, i.e., it only considers the \emph{relative} performance between the group and ignores their \emph{absolute} performance.
+In particular, a trivial way to improve fairness as measured by \DF{} is by harming the best-off group without improving the worst-off group.
+This phenomenon, known as \textit{leveling down}, does not fit the desired fairness requirements in many practical use-cases~\cite{DBLP:journals/corr/abs-2302-02404,DBLP:conf/cvpr/ZietlowLBKLS022}.
+Yet, we empirically observe that (i) popular fairness-promoting approaches tend to level down more in intersectional fairness, and (ii) this often goes unnoticed in the overall performance of the model due to the large number of groups induced by intersectional fairness.

-In this work, we propose an extension to DF, called \textbf{\FairnessFramework}, which circumvents the above problem by taking into account both the relative performance between the groups and the absolute performance of the groups.
-Informally, it is a weighted average between the relative and absolute performance of the groups, which enables practitioners to explore the whole trade-off between them by changing their relative importance via weights ($\alpha$).
-Our extensive benchmarks across various datasets on our proposed framework show that many existing fairness-inducing methods aim for a different point in the aforementioned trade-off and generally show no improvement over a simple unconstrained approach.
+To address these issues and explicitly capture the leveling down phenomena, we propose a generalization of $\DF$, called \textbf{\FairnessFramework} ($\IF{\alpha}$), which takes into account both the relative performance between the groups and the absolute performance of the groups.
+More precisely, $\IF{\alpha}$ is a weighted average between the relative and absolute performance of the groups, and allows the exploration of the whole trade-off between these two quantities by changing their relative importance via a weight $\alpha\in[0,1]$.
+Our extensive benchmarks across various datasets show that many existing fairness-inducing methods aim for a different point in the aforementioned trade-off and generally show no consistent improvement over a simple unconstrained approach.